-9.1 LAND USE IN CAPE YORK REEF CATCHMENT
+9.1 LAND USE IN WET TROPICS REEF CATCHMENT

-Agriculture plays an important role in the Cape York economy, supporting communities throughout the region.
-Land use in the Cape York Reef catchment is summarised in Table 2.
-Large areas of land in both Wet Tropics and Cape York are incorporated into National Parks managed by the government, while other areas are managed by indigenous managers under native title.
+Land use in the Wet Tropics Reef catchment is summarised in Table 2.
+Large areas of land in the Wet Tropics are incorporated into National Parks managed by the government, while other areas are managed by indigenous managers under native title.
 Indigenous rangers also work in partnership with National Parks management.
 Leasehold and freehold land is mostly managed by companies and family businesses.
-Extensive beef cattle breeding operations exist on large leasehold properties mostly in the Normanby and upper Herbert catchments.
-Intensive beef cattle breeding, fattening and dairy operations take place mainly on small freehold properties in the Endeavour, Herbert, Barron and upper Johnstone catchments.
+Extensive beef cattle breeding operations exist on large leasehold properties mostly in the upper Herbert.
+Intensive beef cattle breeding, fattening and dairy cattle grazing take place mainly on small freehold properties in the Herbert, Barron and upper Johnstone catchments.

-Mixed cropping and horticulture takes place mostly on the Atherton Tablelands (Barron and upper Johnstone catchments) in the Wet Tropics and includes annual crops in rotation such as peanuts, grass hay, maize, oats, pasture plus tree crops and perennial horticultural crops such as avocados, coffee, tea, blueberries, bananas, custard apple, limes, macadamia nuts and sugar cane.
-Mixed cropping and horticulture (including bananas) also take place to a much lesser extent in the Endeavour catchment around Hopevale and in the Normanby catchment at Lakeland.
-Sugarcane is not present in Cape York.
+Mixed Cropping and Horticulture takes place mostly on the Atherton Tablelands (Barron and upper Johnstone catchments) in the Wet Tropics and includes annual crops in rotation such as peanuts, grass hay, maize, oats, pasture plus tree crops and perennial horticultural crops such as avocados, coffee, tea, blueberries, bananas, custard apple, limes, macadamia nuts and sugar cane.